IRS releases hardship withdrawal guidance

 - Eliminates the requirement that participants take out plan loans prior to a hardship withdrawal.

 - Allows participants to make a hardship withdrawal for certain expenses incurred by their “primary” beneficiaries.

-Participants now have significantly easier access to the cash balances in their 401(k) and 403(b) plan accounts when a hardship occurs.
-The Proposed Regulations allow a plan administrator to rely on a participant’s written, self-certification that the participant has insufficient cash or other liquid assets to satisfy the financial need, unless the plan administrator has actual knowledge to the contrary.
-More detail on the Proposed Regulations is provided below.
+Participants now have significantly easier access to the cash balances in their 401(k) and 403(b) accounts when a hardship occurs.
+The Final Regulations allow a plan administrator to rely on a participant’s written, self-certification that the participant has insufficient cash or other liquid assets to satisfy the financial need, unless the plan administrator has actual knowledge to the contrary.
+More detail on the Final Regulations is provided below.

 Suspension on elective deferrals following a hardship withdrawal is no longer required

-A plan document may be amended to no longer preclude a participant from contributing to the participant’s account following a hardship distribution for any hardship distributions made after Dec.
-31, 2018.
-This allows a participant to receive a hardship withdrawal and continue to contribute to the plan if they’re able to.
-Plan sponsors may retain the suspension requirement through the end of 2019, but must remove the requirement by Jan.
-1, 2020.
+A plan document may be amended to no longer preclude a participant from contributing to the participant’s account following a hardship distribution for any hardship distributions made after December 31, 2018.
+This allows a participant to receive a hardship withdrawal and continue to contribute to the plan if they are able to.
+Plan sponsors may retain the suspension requirement through the end of 2019, but must remove the requirement by January 1, 2020.

 Available funds for hardship withdrawal

-Under the Proposed Regulations, plan sponsors are permitted, but not required, to amend their plans to allow for hardship distributions from the following sources:
+Under the Final Regulations, plan sponsors are permitted, but not required, to amend their plans to allow for hardship distributions from the following sources:

 - Profit-sharing and stock bonus contributions (including earnings on such contributions).

 - Qualified non-elective contributions (including earnings on such contributions).